woodstockcs/prog-unit-aframe/your-first-vr-world.md

 ---

 ## ⭐ Mastery Check ⭐
-The mastery check is [linked here]().
-Capture your answer in any form you like (typed, video, audio, handwritten+photographed), then submit it on google classroom in the assignment called "Submit your A-Frame 1.2 Mastery Check here".
+Go to the "classwork" section of Google Classroom to complete and submit the assignment called "Submit your A-Frame 1.2 Mastery Check here".

 ---
 [<-- back to unit overview](README.md)